Sleepain/sleepain/index.md

 # How we use your information

-We currently store your data securely on our servers.
+We currently store your data securely on our servers and on your device.
 We track and analyse this data over the course of using the application.
-We present the analysis of such data to you in order for you to track your progress of your low back pain over the period.
+We present the analysis of such data to you in order for you to track your progress of your low back pain and sleep over the period.

 # Third-Party Privacy Policies

-SloPain's Privacy Policy does not apply to other third party applications or websites.
+Sleepain's Privacy Policy does not apply to other third party applications or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party applications/websites for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.
 You may find a complete list of these Privacy Policies and their links here: Privacy Policy Links.

 Google forms: (https://policies.google.com/privacy?hl=en-US)